syncfusion/blazor-docs/src/common/common/input-validation.md

     }
     ```

-    > Warning: You shouldn't use the `OnSubmit` handler along with `OnValidSubmit` and `OnInvalidSubmit` event handler in the `EditForm` component.
+    > Warning: You shouldn't use the `OnSubmit` handler along with `OnValidSubmit` and `OnInvalidSubmit` event handlers in the `EditForm` component.
 It will throw a runtime error.

 ## Blazor Form Validation Supported Components

-The below section provides the details about the Syncfusion Blazor UI components that are supported with form validation, corresponding `@bind` properties, and validation examples.
+The following section provides the details about the Syncfusion Blazor UI components that are supported with form validation, corresponding `@bind` properties, and validation examples.

 <!-- markdownlint-disable MD033 -->
 <table>